Review and accept changes to confirmed purchase orders (preview)

 Screenshot of the Confirmed purchase orders with changes workspace.

-The workspace lists all previously confirmed purchase orders that have been changed since confirmation.
-It helps the review process by identifying potential impacts on production work, service work orders, and sales orders.
+The workspace lists all previously confirmed supplying purchase orders that have been changed since confirmation.
+It helps during the review process by identifying potential impacts on demand such as production work, service work orders, and sales orders.

-At the top of the workspace, the three tiles summarize groups of changes to confirmed purchase orders and the related downstream impacts.
+At the top of the workspace, three tiles summarize groups of changes to confirmed purchase orders and the related impact on downstream demand:

-• High impact changes – This tile highlights purchase orders that have known downstream impacts on pegged orders.
-These high-risk changes are summarized together with the detected impacts, to help you investigate further and decide what action to take.
+• High impact changes – This tile highlights purchase orders that have known downstream impacts on demand.
+These changes are summarized together with the detected demand impacts, to help you investigate further and decide what action to take.

-• Impacted downstream orders – This tile summarizes impacts on pegged orders by the number and type of orders, and it shows the purchase order changes that cause each impact.
-This information helps you review potential downstream impacts based on the latest master planning run.
+• Impacted downstream orders – This tile summarizes impacts on different kinds of downstream demand orders by total per type of order.
+This information helps you review potential impacts on demand and identify each originating change.

 Review changes to confirmed purchase orders